 What we like: Creative mix of weather protection and comfort.

-What we don’t: The Skyward II above is a little better for touring.
+What we don’t: The BD Recon Stretch above is a little better for touring.

-Patagonia’s backcountry pant and jacket collection has gone through a number of major revamps over the past few years, but they’ve landed on a real winner with the SnowDrifter Bib.
+Patagonia’s backcountry pant and jacket collection has gone through a number of major revamps over the past few years, but they’ve landed on a real winner with the SnowDrifter Bibs.
 The design essentially has two parts: A stretchy 3-layer waterproof hardshell protects you below the waist, while a supple softshell covers the upper body.
 Along with two-way side zips for easy on/off and venting, the result is a bib that deftly balances weather resistance for all-day resort use and range of motion for extended hikes in the sidecountry.
-And the SnowDrifter has also been updated for the 2024 season, with a stretchier hardshell, refined lines and fit, and a more sustainable design (including 100%-recycled fabric and fully PFC-free construction).
+Plus, the design was updated last season with a more sustainable design that includes a 100%-recycled face fabric and fully PFC-free construction, which only adds to all-around appeal.

-How does the SnowDrifter Bib compare with the OR Skyward II above?
-Beyond the obvious added protection around the torso, the SnowDrifter’s waterproof lower uses a burlier 75-denier fabric (the Skyward’s is 50D), which helps with both windproofing and tear resistance.
-This makes the Patagonia a bit more appealing for resort days, although the tradeoff is less breathability and stretchiness around the legs.
-All things considered, we give the edge to the better-venting and more mobile Skyward II for touring, but the SnowDrifter is a great all-rounder for those who prefer to wear bibs.
-For a more premium Gore-Tex option from Patagonia, check out their new Untracked Bibs ($649).
+How do the SnowDrifter Bibs compare with the Black Diamond Recon Stretch above?
+Most obvious is the added coverage around the torso, which adds weight and bulk and detracts from overall breathability.
+We've also been disappointed with some of the features on the SnowDrifter, including the rear flap that's difficult to open and makes bathroom breaks a little more involved.
+All things considered, we give the edge to the better-venting and more mobile Recon Stretch for touring, but the SnowDrifter is a great all-rounder for those who prefer to wear bibs.
+For a more premium Gore-Tex option from Patagonia, check out their Untracked Bibs ($649).

-REI Co-op First Chair GTX ePE women's snow bibsBest for: Resort
+REI Co-op First Chair GTX Bib women's ski pantsBest for: Resort

 Type: Hardshell w/ stretch